 8.1 The DPD deals with the development of the Borough's main regeneration area and thus will have a significant effect on controlling impacts on the environment including requiring measures to mitigate climate change.
-Sustainability appraisal will be undertaken at all stages of preparing the DPD.
+Sustainability appraisal is undertaken and updated at all stages of preparing the DPD.